 Teach your team to approach prospecting like any other social interaction.
 Going straight for a sale or focusing on how great your product is, usually provokes a negative response and thereby creates a zero-sum gain on sales engagement.

 Getting to know potential buyers through open conversation doesn’t just help increase initial responses.
 It also builds trust as prospects get to know your salesperson and gives your sellers the chance to learn more about their lead.
+This connection can happen through LinkedIn email finder, which can provide details about the potential prospect’s job profiles, phone number, and more, and help you accelerate in the prospecting process.
+Understanding your prospect is similar to refining your media activation process, where knowing the audience is key to engagement and success.

 This means getting a better understanding of their business situation, goals, and obstacles your company can help with BEFORE engaging with the buyer.
 It also means building a picture of who they are and how to connect with them.